gokyle/filecache/README.md

 contents of the file transparently over an HTTP connect.
 This should be used when the writer is an HTTP connection and will handle the appropriate HTTP headers.

+If you are using the file cache in an HTTP server, you might find the following function useful:

+* `HttpHandler(*FileCache) func(w http.ResponseWriter, r *http.Request)`
+returns a function that can then be used directly in `http.HandleFunc` calls.

 Most people can now skip to the *Shutting Down* section.